S&P 500, Nasdaq up as tech stocks rise after J&J vaccine pause

 Meanwhile, cruise operators, airlines and hotel chains that are poised to benefit from an economic reopening, driven by vaccine distributions, edged lower.

-The first-quarter earnings season is set to take center stage this week, with results from Goldman Sachs, JPMorgan and Wells Fargo due on Wednesday.
+Investors were marking time ahead of the first-quarter earnings season that begin in earnest, with results from Goldman Sachs, JPMorgan and Wells Fargo expected on Wednesday.

 Analysts expect earnings for S&P 500 firms to have jumped 25% from a year earlier, driven by strength in consumer discretionary and financial companies, according to Refinitiv IBES data.